 AGLC will explore these issues further to develop and amend policies based on additional feedback from charitable organizations like yours.

-Charities and Albertans are also invited to share their thoughts on the charitable gaming model by email at email@example.com.
+Charities and Albertans are also invited to share their thoughts on the charitable gaming model by email at email@example.com by April 30, 2021.

 AGLC is committed to maintaining and maximizing charitable gaming proceeds to support eligible charitable programs and services.